 Looking ahead, the profile of recoveries following past periods of financial distress suggests that the recovery of the euro area economy will probably be gradual.
-However, uncertainty is likely to remain high along the path to economic recovery.
-Indeed, the latest financial crisis has given rise to a need for fundamental adjustments in the balance sheets of both the financial and non-financial sectors, a process which dampens demand and which typically takes some time to complete.
+However, uncertainty is likely to remain high along the financial crisis has given rise to a need for fundamental adjustments in the balance sheets of both the financial and non-financial sectors, a process which dampens demand and which typically takes some time to complete.
 Finally, as financial crises are typically accompanied by strong fiscal expansion, there is generally a need in the subsequent period for fiscal consolidation.